osisoft/AVEVA-Adapter-MQTT-Docs/README.md

 # AVEVA Adapter for MQTT

-AVEVA Adapter for MQTT is a data-collection component that transfers time-series data from source devices to Open Message Format (OMF) endpoints in AVEVA Data Hub or AVEVA Servers.
+AVEVA Adapter for MQTT is a data-collection component that transfers time-series data from source devices to Open Message Format (OMF) endpoints in AVEVA Data Hub or AVEVA PI Servers.

 This repository contains the documentation for AVEVA Adapter for MQTT.
 You can access a readable version of this documentation [here.](https://docs.osisoft.com/bundle/pi-adapter-mqtt/)